Skip to main content

 PE Firms in Chicago

-Chicago's private equity landscape has matured into one of the nation's most competitive markets.
-The metropolitan area hosts roughly 350 to 400 active PE firms managing approximately $450 billion to $500 billion in combined assets under management.
-That concentration of capital and expertise places Chicago second only to New York in deal flow and sector diversity.
-The market remains anchored by three dominant sectors: healthcare leads at roughly 35% of deal activity, IT services and software follow at approximately 25%, while industrials and manufacturing capture another 20%.
-What's shifted recently is deal size compression—the median deal size has fallen from approximately $150 million five years ago to closer to $90 million to $110 million today, reflecting both economic headwinds and the rise of mega-funds that have abandoned mid-market territory.
+7 PE firms in Chicago profiled here, managing approximately $450 billion to $500 billion combined.
+GTCR ($50B), Adams Street ($62B), Walton Street ($50B+), Madison Dearborn ($31B), and Vistria ($15B) anchor the top tier.
+The broader market hosts roughly 350 to 400 active PE firms.
+Healthcare leads at roughly 35% of deal activity, IT services and software follow at about 25%, and industrials and manufacturing capture another 20%.
+The median deal size has compressed from roughly $150 million five years ago to $90-$110 million today, reflecting both economic headwinds and the rise of mega-funds that have abandoned mid-market territory.
 Growth equity shops have proliferated from roughly 40 firms in 2018 to nearly 120 today.

 AUM